 Numerous studies have shown that meditation comes with a plethora of benefits, and one of them is pain relief.

 Find a corner that is far from noise and distractions where you can go to meditate.
+You can find this spot at home, or even in your workplace.
+If you want to change the scenery, you can even choose to meditate in a quiet place outdoors.
 There are different forms of meditation, such as breathing exercises and guided imagery.
+You can also try out mindfulness, focused or movement meditation.
 This practice is also helpful in improve productivity because it clears the mind and puts you in perspective.

 There are small groups that conduct regular group meditations.
+You can choose to join these groups and meditate with people who have the same goal as you.
+These groups will make it very easy for you to meditate, especially if you’re a novice when it comes to meditating.
 If you’re not ready for group work, there are free apps and videos online to guide you in getting started.

 Swimming is great for the body that even women are allowed to do it during the entire pregnancy.
 It is a low-impact activity that can relax the muscles and calms the mind.
 Because most of your body weight is supported by water, a lot of stress is lifted from the cervical spine.